NaWaCC/nawacc.github.io/index.md

 ### Upcoming events

-* **October 11-12, 2018**: Léa Marchal at the QICSS International Conference 2018 (IMMIGRATION'S IMPACT, IMMIGRANT'S OUTCOMES: NEW RESULTS USING BUSINESS AND SOCIAL DATA) in Montréal.
+* **October 11-12, 2018**: Léa Marchal at the QICSS International Conference 2018 (Immigration's Impact, Immigrant's outcomes: New Results Using Business and Social Data) in Montréal.

 ### Past events